 Litigation Skills Summer Institute

 The Litigation Skills Summer Institute is designed for both practitioners and qualified law students interested in mastering litigation skills.
 The program features rigorous training in pre-trial and trial skills and is tailored for associates wanting to sharpen their courtroom technique and students wanting an extra advantage in this competitive job market.
 The flexible two week intensive program consists of four courses including a newly reformatted Litigating in a High Tech Courtroom.
-Courses will be offered at nights and weekends and participants may take one, two or all courses.
+Courses will be offered at nights and on weekends.
+Participants may take one, two or all courses.
 Academic credit is available for law students and CLE credits for practitioners.
 Online applications are now being accepted.

 Fact Witness Depositions (FWD): This intensive course includes short lectures and demonstrations by faculty on how to prepare for, take, and defend fact witness depositions followed by in-class depositions and webcast review.
 Participants practice taking and defending depositions and receive immediate critique and feedback from the instructors.

-Expert Witness Depositions (EWD): Participants learn how to depose expert witnesses, who often prove to be the most difficult witnesses to depose.
+Expert Witness Depositions (EWD): Participants learn how to depose expert witnesses who often prove to be the most difficult witnesses to depose.
 A significant amount of time is spent on preparation of expert witnesses, questioning techniques and deposition strategy.
 Participants have multiple opportunities to refine taking and defending depositions through practice and instructor critiques.